Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Wheat allergy is a type of food allergy that causes the body’s immune system to react to certain proteins found in wheat, including gluten and other compounds.

 Wheat allergy is more common among children than adults.
-It’s estimated that approximately 65% of children outgrow wheat allergies by age 12.
+Approximately 65% of children outgrow wheat allergies by age 12.

-Here are a few of the most common symptoms of wheat allergy.
+Here are the most common symptoms of wheat allergy.

 1. Skin rash